balde/balde/doc/00_index.md

 *balde* is free software, released under the LGPL2 license.

+The project is hosted and managed using GitHub: https://github.com/rafaelmartins/balde

 Here you will find all the resources required to get started and develop your web applications using *balde*:

 - [Basic concepts](@ref concepts)